dxw/contracts/agreements/govpress.md

         notice.
 We will inform you as soon as is practical of any change which may have an impact upon your use of GovPress.

-    2.  dxw will not make any changes that reduce or remove the services described in clause 4.3 of this contract.
+    2.  dxw will not make any changes that remove or materially impair the supply of the services described in clauses 4.1 and 4.2 of this contract.

-    3. Francis - help?
-If dxw makes a change to GovPress - "you probably won't notice or care but if you do or something goes wrong we'll sort it out (unless you're being unreasonable)".
-Also such changes are generally to make things better, so hopefully welcome.
-TODO
+    3. Changes made by dxw under this clause 5 will normally have no detectable effect on the operation of your site.
+If you make a reasonable request to us to dix a problem with the operation of your site that has arisen out of any change we have made to GovPress, we will make reasonable efforts to fix the reported problem.

 6. ### Support